MicrosoftDocs/quantum-docs/articles/contributing-style-guide.md

 When it is not possible or reasonable to reduce the number of arguments in an operation or function, be consistent with the order of arguments.
 This minimizes surprises as users predict input order.

 We recommend an input order convention.
 Create this by thinking of partial application as a generalization of currying 𝑓(𝑥, 𝑦) ≡ 𝑓(𝑥)(𝑦).
-Partially apply the first arguments which results in a callable that is useful in its own right whenever that is reasonable.
+When you partially apply the first arguments it should result in a callable that is useful in its own right, whenever that is reasonable.
 Also consider using the following order of arguments:

 - Classical non-callable arguments such as angles, vectors of powers, etc.